blakeanneberg/hugo_blakeanneberg.com/content/posts/books_from_the_cloud.md

 date: 2024-12-02T18:06:24-07:00
 ---

-I am really impressed with having the entire written collection of books on early possibly accessible from any device.
+I am really impressed with having the entire written collection of books on early accessible from any device.

 This weekend I purchased Stillness is the Key by Ryan Holiday and rented from the public library when Things Don't Go Your Way by Haemin Sunmin.
 Within seconds I had them on my phone, and tens of seconds I had them on my Kindle.